Climate Central

 The Ocean CSI data is available for anyone to use, including but not limited to meteorologists, journalists, scientists, and policymakers.
 Here’s how you can see it:

-In addition to the Ocean CSI data, the online tool also provides maps for sea surface temperatures and temperature anomalies.
+In addition to the Ocean CSI data, the online tool also provides maps for sea surface temperatures and temperature anomalies, and tropical cyclone storm tracks that show the influence of climate change on tropical cyclone intensities.

 How Climate Central uses the Ocean CSI

-We use the Ocean CSI to analyze the climate change influence on ocean warming in relation to recent weather events and impacts.
-See our case study of the Ocean CSI during Hurricane Beryl in July 2024.
+We use the Ocean CSI to analyze the climate change influence on ocean warming in relation to weather events and impacts.
+We’ve covered how these warm ocean waters impact marine heat waves, bomb cyclones, atmospheric rivers resulting in heavy rainfall and floods, and tropical storms including cyclones and hurricanes

 The methods underpinning the Ocean CSI are detailed in “Attributing daily ocean temperatures to anthropogenic climate change” (Giguere et al., May 2024).